entran02/ImageProcessing/README.md

 - calls appropriate methods in the model to process desired images

 ## Others:
-- Macros: Does the actual editting of the image.
+- macro: Does the actual editting of the image.
     - AdjustBrightness
     - FlipHorizontal
     - FlipVertrical